SpecificGuy/egg-simulator/README.md

 By pressing the button simulation the parameters inserted into the configuration panel are used to simulate starting from the beginning up to the day configured.

 **Beware that this functionality execute a totally new simulation, overriding completely the old one.**

+### Simulation button ###
+---
+By pressing the button the configuration will be saved in the folder configuration and imported as the default configuration the next time the application will start up.

+The file must be present in the folder to let the app import the file correctly.
+The file can be also edited manually to insert additional data not actually configurable from the UI